hanpq/getps.dev/blog/2020-12-01-pester-mock-remote-cmdlets.md

 }
 ```

-The same method can be applied when mocking a built in cmdlet but has will fail parameter validation which happends even though the cmdlets is mocked
+The same method can be applied when mocking a built in cmdlet that will fail parameter validation which happends even though the cmdlets is mocked

 ```powershell
 function Get-Foo {